shindesimantini6/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-A Time series analysis model for mean temperatures of Berlin and bike sharing datasets and conducted forecasts.
+A Time series analysis model using a Autoregressive model for mean temperatures of Berlin, bike sharing dataset and electric charging stations for Germany.
+Additionally conducted short term conducted forecasts.

+# Requirements
+- Python 3.8 and above